teejay-tems/Marven-Toys-Sales-Analysis/README.md

 - SQL Window Functions

 - ## Data Source
 The project utilizes a dataset containing information on sales and inventory.
-The dataset used for this analysis was downloaded from **check**  website where datasets are available for practice purposes.
+The dataset used for this analysis was downloaded from [Mavin Analytics](https://www.mavenanalytics.io/data-playground?page=9&pageSize=5)  website where datasets are available for practice purposes.
 The dataset is a CSV file, and it consists of four main tables which are sales table, product table, inventory table, and store table.

 The product table, which has 35 rows and 5 columns, contains information about the goods that Maven Toys sells.
 The table contains details about each product, including its name, category, cost, and price.
 Each product is uniquely identified by its Product ID.
 The inventory table shows the current stock levels of every product in every store.
 It has 1,593 rows and 3 columns.
 The columns include Product ID, Store ID, and Stock on Hand.